Ironbridge power stations: Ownership

 In 1990 the CEGB was split into different companies for privatisation, and Ironbridge Power Station went through a number of ownership transfers before eventually being owned by Powergen.
 In 2001 Powergen was taken over by E.ON, an energy company based in Germany.

+On 10 October 1998, one of the turbines caught fire, resulting in an explosion within the turbine hall.
+The entire turbine hall required repairs.

 The station was the last major generator of electricity in Shropshire.
 The plant consumed about 1.2 million tonnes of coal and 20,000 tonnes of oil each year, and generated 2,990 GWh of electricity in 2004.

 Environmental group Friends of the Earth claimed in 2006 the station was the second worst polluting power station in the United Kingdom per megawatt output.
 Ironbridge had been opted out of the Large Combustion Plant Directive, which meant the station would only be allowed to operate for up to 20,000 hours after 1 January 2008, and that it must close by 31 December 2015.
 In 2012 Ironbridge underwent modification to allow both generating units to run on 100% biomass (wooden pellets).
 This reduced the generating capacity from 500MW per unit to approximately 370MW per unit.

 In February 2014 fire damaged Unit 1 turbine and generator in Ironbridge B, and in May E.ON announced that the 370 MW unit would not be repaired, reducing the plant's generation capacity.